BobBuildTool/bob/doc/manual/configuration.rst

 There are two additional configuration files: ``config.yaml`` and ``default.yaml``.
 The former contains static configuration options while the latter holds some options that can have a default value and might be overridden on the command line.
-Putting that all together a typical recipe tree looks like the following::
+Putting that all together, a typical recipe tree looks like the following::

     .